 2. Visit a Local Distillery

 October 4 is National Vodka Day, and what better way to celebrate than to visit a local vodka distillery?
-NOLA Distilling and Lula Restaurant Distillery both serve cocktails made with their vodka on site.
+Seven Three Distilling and Lula Restaurant Distillery both serve cocktails made with their vodka on site.
 If rum is more your thing, take a tour at Old New Orleans Rum.

 5. Beignet Festival

-Beignets, or French-style doughnuts, are one of those many, must-try New Orleans foods.
-Now you can try them all in one place at Beignet Festival at the New Orleans City Park Festival Grounds on October 7.
+Beignets, or French-style doughnuts, are one of those must-try New Orleans foods.
+Now you can try them all in one place at Beignet Festival at the New Orleans City Park Festival Grounds on October 6.
 Admission is free!

 6. New Orleans Film Festival